dlang/DIPs/docs/process-reviews.md

 The purpose of the Final Review is to provide one final opportunity to examine the revisions made in response to the [Community Review](#community-review) rounds and further refine the DIP as necessary.
 Reviewers should familiarize themselves with the [DIP Reviewer Guidelines] to understand what is and is not acceptable in the Final Review.

 The DIP is not expected to undergo significant revision as a result of the Final Review.
 The exception to this rule is in the case that any major flaws are discovered which may have been overlooked in previous review rounds or introduced as a result of revision.
 In such a scenario, the DIP manager will consult with the DIP's POC and/or the language maintainers to determine how to proceed.
+Most likely, this will require moving the DIP to one more round of Community Review, in which case it will have priority over DIPs in Draft Review.

 If no major flaws are discovered as a result of the Final Review, the DIP manager will set the status of the DIP to `Post-Final`, add a summary of the Final Review to the Reviews section of the DIP, and consult with the POC to determine if any revision is necessary.
 As soon as any required revisions are complete and any preceding DIP under Formal Assessment have been decided upon or otherwise removed from active consideration, the DIP manager will move the DIP to the next stage.

-#### Formal Assessment
+## Formal Assessment
 The DIP manager is required to submit a DIP to the language maintainers for Formal Assessment as soon as possible following the [Final Review](#final-review).

 The language maintainers will try to render judgement within 30 days of the start of the Formal Assessment.
 This is, however, an unpredictable process.
 It is not unusual for the language maintainers to require input from the DIP's POC, or to ask for revisions.
 Generally, the DIP manager will act as the intermediary for all interactions between the language maintainers and the POC via email.
 In some cases, circumstances may require direct discussion between the language maintainers and the POC via email or another medium.